 Mathematical psychology at Stanford back then was an intense intellectual effort.
-Absent powerful computers, theories were expressed as complex sets of equations which then were solved by hand.
+Absent powerful computers, theories were expressed as complex sets of equations which then were solved by

+Scholarly success does not come from having brilliant ideas.
+Rather, it comes from being able to explain simply the ideas one has developed after extended effort. hand.
 To be a good mathematical psychologist, one had to be an exceptional mathematician.
 Gordon Bower was one such person, and there were others, including Bill Estes, Dick Atkinson, Walter Kintsch, and especially Duncan Luce.
 Some were continuing members of the Stanford faculty and others were visitors.
 The overall level of mathematical analysis skill in psychologists at the time was quite incredible.

 Stanford had a rule that every doctoral student had to complete four courses outside of the degree-granting department.
 This resulted in me taking courses from Pat Suppes, Mike Arbib, and some math and operations research faculty, filling in a lot of gaps in my mathematical expertise and further preparing me to learn about artificial intelligence.
-Stanford also required that the milestone exams comprehensives and dissertation - be chaired by someone outside the degreegranting department.
+Stanford also required that the milestone exams - comprehensives and dissertation - be chaired by someone outside the degree-granting department.
 My comps, as a result, allowed me to meet a bright young computational linguist, Roger Schank, from whom I also have learned on and off over the decades.